 Besides the fact that you aren't being charged interest for slow paying customers, with fixed rate factoring it makes your accounting much simpler as you always know what factoring will cost you and you can easily build the cost into your prices.
 Plus, since your factoring company does not benefit from late payments, they have more reason to collect in a timely fashion.
 As a result, they are less likely to turn down reorders due to an account being past due.

 If your customers pay early you still pay the same factoring fee.
-However, if you have customers who consistently pay early, DSA Factors would be willing to work with you to put together an early pay discount program for these customers.
+However, if you have customers who consistently pay early, for example if they have 2% 15 net 30 terms, DSA Factors would be willing to work with you to put together an early pay discount program for these customers.

 A good way of thinking about adjustable rate factoring is that it is a lot like taking a cab, you have a small flag fall but the meter keeps running until your factoring company gets paid.
 With fixed rate factoring, it is a lot like taking a limo, you know the price going in, and the service is usually better as well.
 But don't worry, whichever route you choose, you don't need to give your factoring company a tip!